If you’re a PC gamer, you might already be somewhat acquainted with these terms, but you might not know precisely what they indicate.

 Why Heat Needs To Be Dissipated

 This is where the heatsink and fans come in as the most prevalent cooling methods.
-There are also alternative methods, such as water cooling, but the heatsink/fan combo is the most popular one because it is straightforward (and relatively cheap).
+There are also alternative methods, such as water cooling, but the heatsink/fan combo is the most prevalent one because it is straightforward (and comparatively cheap).

 Before that combination enters the picture, there needs to be something that will conduct the enormous amounts of heat from the chip to the heatsink.
 That is where a thermal paste or thermal pad comes into play.